ladiesofcode/GitIntro/README.md

 This repo acts as the original repository, which everyone will not have write access to.
 So to get around this we will fork the repo, make the changes, create a PR and see our changes once the PR has been approved.

 ## Forking
 On the GitHub web interface, click Fork on the top right hand corner: this will make a copy of the repo to your GitHub account.
-Then we will clone your forked repo onto your own machine by using git via command line or another Git tool.
+Then we will clone your forked repo onto your own machine by using Gir via command line or another Git tool.

 To then clone on command line: